uditalias/swamp/README.md

      Options:

        -h, --help                output usage information
        -V, --version             output the version number
        -c, --create              creates a bootstrap `Swampfile.js` in the cwd -u, --up                  startup the swamp with the cwd `Swampfile.js` -r, --reload              reload the current running swamp (will restart as a daemon) -d, --daemon              start the swamp as a daemon with the cwd `Swampfile.js` -k, --kill                stop the current cwd running swamp -s, --status              see the current cwd swamp status -C, --cli                 connect to swamp cli
+       --stop <service_name>     stops the given service
+       --start <service_name>    starts the given service
+       --restart <service_name>  restarts the given service

 ```